About

 How to read a probability

-Every number on the site is a probability — a long-run frequency, not a forecast of what will definitely happen.
+Every number on the site is a probability: a long-run frequency, not a forecast of what will definitely happen.
 When the model gives a team an 18% chance of winning, it means that across many comparable matches an outcome like this lands about once in every five.
 Low-probability results happen all the time; that's exactly what an 18% means.
-The right way to read a single number is as one row in a long table of similar situations.

-Because the numbers are frequencies, we check them the same way — by comparing what the model said against what actually happened, match after match.
-The methodology walks through how the probabilities are built and calibrated, and the glossary defines every term and column you'll meet along the way.
+Because the numbers are frequencies, we check them the same way: by comparing what the model said against what actually happened, match after match.
+The methodology walks through how the probabilities are built and calibrated, and every term or column you'll meet along the way has its own definition.

 Who we're for

-Fantasy players who want a probability-backed view of who'll actually start.
-Football journalists looking for a citable model output instead of a vibes-based take.
-Sports-analytics enthusiasts and developers who want clean per-fixture data via API.
-Academics studying tournament dynamics.
-Anyone who watches the game and wants the same statistical lens the professionals already use.
+Fantasy players who want to know who'll actually start.
+Football journalists looking for a citable number instead of a vibes-based take.
+Developers who want clean per-fixture data via API.
+And anyone who watches the game and wants to see what the numbers say before kickoff.

 Why we're doing this

-A modern Premier League club runs five-figure-per-month data contracts, employs analysts who fit Dixon-Coles variants for a living, and ships tactical reports their fans will never read.
-Most of what they produce isn't secret — it's an Elo refit here, a Poisson goals model there, a Bayesian hierarchical something — but it's expensive to assemble, and the assembly is what costs.
+A modern Premier League club runs five-figure-per-month data contracts, employs full-time analysts, and ships tactical reports their fans will never read.
+Most of what they produce isn't secret, but it's expensive to assemble, and the assembly is what costs.

 How we work